 On the second day of Navratri, Goddess Brahmacharini is worshipped.
-Brahmacharini’s name means one who practices penance, with Brahma meaning penance and Charini meaning a female follower.
+Brahmachari's name means the one who practices penance, with Brahma meaning penance and Charini meaning a female follower.
 She is also known as Tapaswini, Tapasyacharini or Parvati.
 She holds a rosary in her right hand and a water utensil in her left hand.
-Her devotees are rewarded with virtue, peace, compassion, happiness, prosperity and nobility.
+Her devotees are rewarded with virtue, peace, compassion, happiness, prosperity, and nobility.

 While worshipping, keep a flower in your hand and chant the mantra given below:

 Now give a bath to the Goddess with Panchamrit - a mixture of five foods used in Hindu worship and puja, usually honey, sugar, milk, yogurt, and ghee.
 After giving a bath to the Goddess, offer different kinds of flowers, akshat, and sindoor.
 The Goddess is believed to be fond of hibiscus and lotus flowers, so offer a garland made out of these flowers to her and then perform aarti.

 Brahmaroopdhara Brahmacharini Pranmaamyaham

 Navratri 2019 । Third Day of Navratri - Worshipping Goddess Chandraghanta